MaxHalford/myriade/README.md

 </div>
 </br>

 The only downside to this method is that the amount of possible hierarchies grows extremely large with the number of labels.
-In fact, this amount corresponds to sequence [A001147](https://oeis.org/A001147) in the Online Encyclopedia of Integer Sequences (OEIS):
+In fact, if I'm not mistaken, this amount corresponds to sequence [A001147](https://oeis.org/A001147) in the Online Encyclopedia of Integer Sequences (OEIS):

 | Number of labels | Number of possible hierarchies |
 |------------------|--------------------------------|